1 These are the words that Sri Krishna spoke to the despairing Arjuna,

 38 Having made yourself alike in pain and pleasure,

-loss, victory and defeat, engage in this great battle
+profit and loss, victory and defeat, engage in this great battle

 and you will be freed from sin.